 Dr. Guthridge brings extensive leadership experience through developing and directing several core facilities, including the OMRF Biorepository, as well as serving as the Director of Translational Informatics.
 In these roles, he has developed, refined, and implemented cutting-edge technologies and methodologies for basic and translational research in the rheumatic diseases.
 His research focuses on designing and analyzing high-throughput/high content data from genetic, genomic, cellular, and proteomic analyses to support precision medicine.

 Dr. Chakravarty is a board-certified rheumatologist, clinical epidemiologist, and outcomes scientist.
-She has R03 support for her autoimmune disease pregnancy work.
+Her research focuses on improving outcomes in autoimmune disease pregnancies.
 As the principal investigator for more than 20 clinical trials of novel therapies in systemic lupus erythematosus and rheumatoid arthritis, she has extensive experience in recruiting subjects, overseeing subject visits and sample collection, and designing and using datasets for mechanistic and translational studies.

 Three Internal Advisors provide senior leadership to help recognize emerging strengths, weaknesses, and opportunities for the ORDRCC, to provide scientific expertise, and to identify promising investigators for additional support as ORDRCC Scholars or Junior Center Investigators.
 The External Advisors provide expertise and insight to ensure that the ORDRCC provides critical resources to impact the forefront of rheumatic disease research.

 Judith A. James, MD, PhD (Director)